Evameijling/GDR3/README.md

 The impact of these methods on the class distribution of the sampled dataset and the classifier’s accuracy in distinguishing normal and anomalous stellar objects is analyzed.
 The results demonstrate that **uncertainty sampling significantly outperforms random sampling**, leading to improved classification performance.

-These findings underscore the importance of selecting the right sampling strategy when working with **imbalanced datasets**, providing valuable insights for enhancing anomaly detection in astronomy.
+These findings underscore the importance of selecting the right sampling strategy when working with **imbalanced datasets**, providing insights for enhancing anomaly detection in astronomy.